SansGuidon/bookmarks/README.md

 * [Dave Mosher](http://www.sciencealert.com/you-can-stay-alert-without-caffeine-try-these-science-based-tricks-next-time-you-feel-tired) - (2018) How to Stay Alert Without Caffeine - Try These Science-Based Tricks Next Time You're Tired
 > my 2 cents: drop the production database, you will soon be fully awaken
 * [Kristen Bahler](http://time.com/money/5077954/linkedin-profile-tips-resume/#77ba6828-9e05-4086-9ccc-0428eea386f4) - (2018) What Your LinkedIn Profile Should Look Like in 2018
+* [Tom M. Sittler](https://thomas-sittler.github.io/facebook/) - (2017) Fighting the evil influence of Facebook (but keeping the good bits): a manifesto and how-to guide

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job